 Undergraduate Financial Assistance

 UNT offers more than 36,000 students many opportunities on campus and beyond.
-Students can find assistance with locating career openings, student employment, internships and financial assistance through the UNT Career Center, the Office of Internships and Co-Ops, and the Student Financial Aid and Scholarships office.
+Students can find assistance with locating career openings, student employment, internships and financial assistance through the UNT Career Center, the Discovery Park Career Center, Discovery Park Center for Student Affairs, and the Student Financial Aid and Scholarships office.

 The University of North Texas provides a traditional college experience and the quality of a private university at an affordable cost.
 The university has been named one of America's 100 Best College Buys® for 16 consecutive years.